surfliner/surfliner-mirror/starlight/README.md

     `/opt/ingest/images/sample.jpg`.
 If the file path starts with `/`, it will be treated as an absolute path and `BINARY_ROOT` will be ignored.
 1. Click `choose file` and upload your populated CSV file.

-## Deploying Starlight

-Please see our [Deploy](doc/deploy.md) documentation for details on how to deploy a Starlight application to staging or production environments.
-For local development and testing, please see [Developing Locally](README.md#developing-locally)

 ## Google Analytics